Xinyi-Wang99/Memetherium-Exchange/README.md

 #### Create and design the UI
 #### Set up the tabs
 ### Daiana Bilbao:
-#### Obtaining existing images using https://imgflip.com/api where we can get an array of popular memes from the internet.
+#### Obtaining existing images using https://imgflip.com/api and creating a meme gallery
 #### Creating Meme Functionality + Adding Captions to Memes.
 (Creating new SVG Image)
 #### Downloading SVG as a PNG image